 My conclusion is that the body will heal anything as long as it has sufficient oxygen circlulating in the blood to meet the task.
 This is where I can help you.
 May I add that this includes on all levels.
 I have had no psychological repercussions following my accident, and I believe that my lifestyle including daily practices has meant that I can absorb this experience.
 I can work with you to discover the best way for you to increase the available oxygen every day so your body and mind can work to its optimum and serve you well.
 There really is no need to be ill or suffer.

-This year 2017, I have decided to focus on my art, which has always been my passion and now I have the confidence to take it up.
+Since 2017, I have decided to focus on my art, which has always been my passion and now I have the confidence to take it up.

 One of my current bikes: a Honda Firestorm.
 I love big twins.
 My other bike is a BMW F800GS, that's the one (with panniers) that I go travelling on to faraway places.